khdouglass/packbright/README.md

 __Backend:__ Python, Flask, PostgreSQL, SQLAlchemy<br>
 __Frontend:__ Javascript, jQuery, AJAX, Bootstrap, HTML, CSS<br>
 __APIs:__ Google Places, Wunderground, Flickr, SendGrid<br>

-## <a name="datamodeling"></a>Data Modeling
-There are 11 tables tracking users, trips, locations, weather and items.
-The data modeling was particularly interesting, as were the SQLAlchemy queries used throughout the list building process and to display complete lists.

 ## <a name="features"></a>Features
 To begin using Packbright, users must log in or create an account.
 Passwords are hashed with bcrypt